-- AASP will pay the approved amount up-front based on the submitted budget (up to the $7,500 limit) if approved to an organization/company (if project is approved to an individual, then AASP will pay 50% up front and the remaining 50% will be sent upon completion/submission of receipts).
-Receipts should be submitted with final budget statment.
+- AASP will pay the approved amount up-front based on the submitted budget (up to the $7,500 limit) if approved to an organization/company (if project is approved to an individual, then AASP will pay 50% upfront and the remaining 50% will be sent upon completion/submission of receipts).
+Receipts should be submitted with final budget statement.
 Any unspent funds based on the submitted budget would revert to AASP.

 - Unspent balances will revert to AASP unless a written request for extension is submitted 6 weeks prior to grant expiration and is approved by the AASP Diversity Committee.

 - Failure to complete the project may require reimbursement.